kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/secrets/vault/README.md

 # Vault configuration

-The integration will store secret in vault [KV Secrets Engine - Version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2).
-Kestra authentications must have a full [read & write policies](https://www.vaultproject.io/docs/concepts/policies) on this secrets store.
+The integration will store secrets in the vault [KV Secrets Engine - Version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2).
+Kestra authentications must have  full [read & write policies](https://www.vaultproject.io/docs/concepts/policies) on this secrets store.
 You can optionally change `root-engine` or `namespace` (if you are using Vault Enterprise).

 ## Authentication
 ### Password authentification

-We can use an [Userpass Auth Method](https://www.vaultproject.io/docs/auth/userpass) using following configuration:
+We can use a [Userpass Auth Method](https://www.vaultproject.io/docs/auth/userpass) using the following configuration:

 ```yaml
 kestra:
   secret: